mosqueiro/s3browser/README.md

 ### Run Locally for Testing

-There is an example [docker-compose.yml](https://github.com/mosqueiro/s3browser/blob/main/docker-compose.yml) file that spins up a S3 service and the S3 Manager.
+There is an example [docker-compose.yml](https://github.com/mosqueiro/s3browser/blob/main/docker-compose.yml) file that spins up a S3 service and the iEGUER S3 Browser.
 You can try it by issuing the following command:

 ```shell
 $ docker-compose up